 We specialise in Personal Injury cases arising from accidents involving motor cars, motor cycles, passenger accident claims, whiplash, road collisions, bicycle claims, insurance claims and highway accidents.
 Telephone 0141 331 4515 to discuss with one of our solicitors.

 Any injury sustained in the workplace can often lead to a successful claim against those at fault.
 Our highly experienced solicitors have secured a large number of successful claims in the field of industrial injury, industrial disease and accident at the workplace.

 When your visit to the doctor or surgeon goes wrong, or you have been misdiagnosed through negligence by the Doctor or other medical professional we can provide a comprehensive analysis of your legal circumstances and advise on the possibility of a successful case to compensate your suffering and loss.
 We have access to further schemes that may be suitable in some cases to provide cover for any costs involved in negligence claims.

 Our specialist department deals with all aspects of negligence by dentists.
-This covers everything from routine work that goes wrong to cosmetic work that fails to deliver the agreed results.
+This covers everything from routine dental work that goes wrong to cosmetic work that fails to deliver the agreed results.
 A growing area of our work, our solicitors will be happy to advise you on the prospects of a successful case.